fbpx

 Economic abuse can include exerting control over income, spending, bank accounts, bills and borrowing.
 It can also include controlling access to and use of things like transport and technology, which allow us to work and stay connected, as well as property and daily essentials like food and clothing.
 It can include destroying items and refusing to contribute to household costs.

-This type of abuse can continue long after a leaving and can have lifelong effects, preventing victims from rebuilding their lives.
+This type of abuse can continue long after leaving and can have lifelong effects, preventing victims from rebuilding their lives.

 2. The Act defines economic abuse